 Becky A. Wright

 Becky A. Wright learned to sew from her grandmother, Della Lillard, at the age of four; the two used scrap-basket pieces to make doll clothes by hand.
 As she grew older, she used her grandma's Singer treadle sewing machine, and it was her grandma's trunk full of quilts, many scrappy ones, that later inspired Becky's love of quilting.
-She has given presentations on textiles and quilts of the Civil War in her home state of Iowa, throughout the Midwest, and as far away as Maine and Florida.
-She also enjoys sharing her love of quilting and its rich history on her blog, TheCivilWarQuilter.blogspot.com, and in her Etsy shop, Orphans of War Quilts.Visit Becky's website
+She gives presentations on textiles and quilts of the Civil War and enjoys sharing her love of quilting and its rich history on her blog, TheCivilWarQuilter.blogspot.com, and in her Etsy shop, Orphans of War Quilts.Visit Becky's website

 View more titles by Becky A. Wright